grafana/grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 1. In Grafana's sidebar, hover over the **Alerting** (bell) icon and then click **Alert rules**.
 1. Click **+ New alert rule**.
 1. For **Section 1**, name the rule `fundamentals-test`.
 1. For **Section 2**, Find the **query A** box.
-Choose your Prometheus datasource.
+Choose your Prometheus data source.
 Note that the rule type should automatically switch to Grafana-managed alert rule.
 1. Switch to code mode by checking the Builder/Code toggle.
 1. Enter the same Prometheus query that we used in our earlier panel: